AAlbashir/Number-of-Days-in-a-Month/README.md

 ## The purpose of the project
 It was solely developed for the purpose of assigment Readme in Module 6 of CAS502

-## Installation
+## Colning Repository
-You may install directly for GitHub using using [GitHub Pages](https://pages.github.com/)
+You may clone the repository on GitBash using the link: [GitHub Repository](https://github.com/AAlbashir/Number-of-Days-in-a-Month.git)